 Daily Technical Indicators: [See DISCA daily technical indicators chart]

-The daily MACD line is below its signal line since May 2, 2018.
+The daily MACD line is below its signal line since July 2, 2018.
 This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term downtrend is getting weak.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current short-term downtrend is getting stronger.

-During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
-The distance between the Bollinger Bands is falling, and it was 7.66% on Friday.
-It is 50.87% lower than one year average.
+During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
+The distance between the Bollinger Bands is falling, and it was 6.93% on Friday.
+It is 60.29% lower than one year average.
 It indicates the period of low volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.